Forsaken-Borders/.github/profile/README.md

 - [What we've accomplished so far](FinalProjects.md)
 - [What we're wanting to implement](WishfulProjects.md)

-Currently looking for a webdev and a mobile developer!
+Currently looking for webdevs and mobile developers!